maltem-lux/letz-go/README.md

 3. Adapt the existing handler to :
     1. Either retrieve all the Characters
     2. Or get only details on the given charId

+### Exercise 06 : Implementing a POST Mapping Controller to create a Character

+On the home page of the front, it is possible to create a Char.
+But the POST Controller has not been developed yet.

+1. Add the route to map to the char creation.
+Route is "/newCharacter"
+2. Create the method which does the POST (route) in the character-controller.go
+3. Call the GORM method to insert into DB the new Character (character-dao.go)